 Book in with Barefoot for TMJ Treatment Today

 Therefore, we hope you now have a better understanding of how jaw muscles become tight and how to release jaw tension.
 If you or anyone you know is experiencing jaw pain, discomfort or locking please do not hesitate to contact us at Barefoot Physiotherapy.
 We can help determine if it is a musculoskeletal issue and then work with you to plan your best course of treatment.
-Book in with us today by calling us on 1300 842 850 or using the book online link on our website home page.
+Book in with us today by calling us on 1300 842 850 or BOOK ONLINE with one of our team today.